-A current acceptable criminal background check must be received and on file with the District Human Resources office prior to:
+A current acceptable criminal background check (including a Motor Vehicle Report if position involves operating IECC-owned vehicles) must be received and on file with the District Human Resources office prior to:

 - an applicant beginning employment. - an employee resuming work after a 12-month period of inactivity between work assignments. - a part-time employee becoming a full-time employee when the criminal background check on file is more than 12 months old.